sccn/sccn.github.io/others/Compiled_EEGLAB.md

 ### Plugins selected for future inclusion

-Selected for future inclusion but require testing.
+Selected for future inclusion but requires testing.
 If you have a plugin you want to include, please try compiling with the plugin and testing the plugin in the compiled EEGLAB version.
-If all is functional, email us at eeglab_at_sccn.ucsd.edu and your plugin will be included in the next release.
+If all is functional, email us at eeglab_at_sccn.ucsd.edu, and your plugin will be included in the next release.

 Adding new plugins